ksarfodev/wyze-ftp/README.md

 ```

 ### Advanced Setup
-* Instead of using wz_mini_hacks, the WyzeCam firmware will need to be modified to enable telnet and start an FTP server allowing access to the video and alarm folder content from within a private network using telnet credentials.
+* Instead of using wz_mini_hacks, the WyzeCam firmware can be modified to enable telnet and start an FTP server.
+This will allow access to the video and alarm folder content from within a private network using telnet credentials.
 See the following [README](https://github.com/ksarfodev/wyze-ftp/blob/main/Documentation/firmware_modification.md)

 * DNS spoofing is still an option for applying modified camera firmware .
 See the following [README](https://github.com/ksarfodev/wyze-ftp/blob/main/Documentation/dns_spoofing.md) for some helpful information.